-The Company does not have any derivative transaction and therefore is not exposed to any credit risk on account of derivatives,
+The Company does not have any derivative transaction and therefore is not exposed to any credit risk on account of derivatives.
+The Company does not have any long-term contracts for which there were any material foreseeable losses.

 For trade receivables, the Company has decided to provide loss allowance for lifetime credit loss on the basis of expected credit loss model.
 However, as per the Company's past collection history, credit risks (default risk and delay risk) are insignificant.
 As per the past practice, the Company's trade receivables are generally collected within the acceptable credit period.
 In some instances, there is a practice of delay in receipt of payment, however the quantum of same is insignificant in comparison to the total trade receivables.
 Therefore, no loss allowance has been provided by the Company on trade receivables under Ind AS.